alan-turing-institute/AssurancePlatform/site/docs/guidance/case-builder.md

 2. **Add a Claim**.
 Click on "Add Claim" and provide a concise statement that you plan to justify through evidence.
 For example, "The system encrypts all user data."

 3. **Detail Your Claim**.
-You may also add a longer description ==pending update to the 60 characters limitation== if necessary.
+You may also add a longer description if necessary.
 Again, your claim will be saved automatically.

 ### Adding Evidence